benjajaja/ratatui-image/README.md

     f.render_stateful_widget(image, f.size(), &mut app.image);
 }
 ```

+## Graphics protocols in terminals
+Different terminals support different graphics protocols such as sixels,
+kitty-graphics-protocol, or iTerm2-graphics-protocol.
+If no such protocol is supported, it is
+still possible to render images with unicode "halfblocks" that have fore- and background color.

+The [picker::Picker] helper is there to do all this graphics-protocol guessing, and also to map
+character-cell-size to pixel size so that we can e.g. "fit" an image inside a desired
+columns+rows bound etc.

 ## Widget choice
 The [ResizeImage] widget adapts to its render area, is more robust against overdraw bugs and